plone/guillotina/docs/source/contrib/mailer.md

 # Mailer

-`guillotina` provides out of the box mailer utilities
+Guillotina provides out of the box mailer utilities

 ## Configuration